you had been popular your whole life. from the fact that you came from an influential family, and the fact that you were naturally charming to people.

 it’s not like you were any better. blaine winters had always just been there. he was totally different from any of the guys you were usually into. he played basketball and was Austin’s best friend, but other than that? he was quiet, didn’t really talk unless he needed to— or if he was talking to you.

-he was there for you, even when no one could be. but he wasn’t the one you needed to be with. he was your best friend’s ex boyfriend. the one guy that you could 100% not be with. but, you still ended up saying yes when he asked you out.
+he was there for you, even when no one could be. but he wasn’t the one you needed to be with. he was your best friend’s boyfriend, even though they were on and off the whole time. the one guy that you could 100% not be with.